RSmerdon1/RSmerdon1/README.md

-- 👋 Hi, I’m @RSmerdon1
+- 👋 Hi, I’m Ryan Smerdon, Developer of CFR AT Titles
-- 👀 I’m interested in ...creating a to do app for my wife
-- 🌱 I’m currently learning ...
-SwiftUI
-- 💞️ I’m looking to collaborate on ...
+- 🫁👩‍⚕️ Download my Apps on the app store labeled CFR AI - Title #
-- 📫 How to reach me ...
+- 📫 How to reach me ... ryansmerdon@gmail.com

 <!---
 RSmerdon1/RSmerdon1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.